fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 contested by social actors, and it cannot only be captured mathematically, but needs to be understood procedurally (i.e., [insert explanation here]) and situated in social contexts.

-Example: Consider the use of "risk scores" to decide the outcomes individuals will experience.
-Risk scores may be used to determine risk of recidivism in crime, risk of failure within a new role during recruitment, or risk of failure in a patient's chosen treatment.
-A key element within these algorithms is the ratio of false and true positives, as well as and false and true negatives.
-That is, how successful an algorithm is to correctly asses risk in an individual.

-A more important distinction is the impact of a wrongful assignment (is an individual incarcerated, vs is an individual hired).

 Take the following risk assessment formula from Kleinberg et al. [#6]_.
 The problem of risk assessment can be abstracted as follows: